anebz/cloud/Accreditations/az_ai_102.md

 * Data source: unstructured files in Azure blob, tables in SQL database, documents in Cosmos DB
 * Skillset: AI skills can be applied to indexing to enrich the source data with new info: language, key phrases, sentiment score, specific locations/people/etc, AI generated description of images
   * The **Shaper** skill maps the enriched fields extracted by a given skillset to the desired structure for the knowledge store data
+  * If there is a custom skill implemented as an Azure function, add a WebApiSkill to a skillset and reference the function's URI
 * Indexer: the engine that drives the indexing
   * An indexer is automatically run when it is created, and can be scheduled to run at regular intervals or run on demand to add more documents to the index
   * In some cases, such as when you add new fields to an index or new skills to a skillset, you may need to reset the index before re-running the indexer